Mediterranean Cauliflower and Quinoa Salad with Hazelnut DukkahCourse: Salads

-- Place a sheet pan on middle rack in oven and preheat to 450° F. Slice base off each cauliflower cut into one inch pieces.
+- Place a sheet pan on middle rack in oven and preheat to 450° F. Slice the base off the cauliflower cut it into one inch pieces.
 Drizzle 2-3 tbsp of olive oil onto cauliflower and rub to coat thoroughly.
 Sprinkle cauliflower spice blend over cauliflower and rub to distribute evenly.

-- Once oven is preheated, carefully remove pan and place cauliflower onto pan.
-Place pan back into oven.
-You will cook cauliflower for 20 minutes total, flipping once, halfway through.
-VERY IMPORTANT STEP: Every five minutes, carefully (make sure there are no children or pets nearby) crack open oven door just long enough to release any steam that has built up in oven.
-This ensures that cauliflower steaks cook primarily via searing instead of steaming.
-The size of your florets determine the cooking time.
-Note: Smaller florets will take about 15-16 minutes total, and larger ones closer to twenty.
+- Once the oven is preheated, carefully remove the sheet pan and place cauliflower florets onto the sheetpan spacing them out evenly.
+Place the pan back into the oven.
+You will cook the cauliflower for appx.
+25 minutes total, flipping the florets once, halfway through.
+(The size of your florets determine the cooking time.
+Smaller florets may take closer to twenty minutes to cook.)

 - Once finished cooking, allow cauliflower to cool.